joshuachoi0508/officegram/README.md

 ![UploadGif](./app/assets/images/readme/upload.gif)

 ### Follow
 Users can follow each other to get updates on each others' uploads on the index page.

-For this feature, I used rails associations to find current user's followees photos.
+For this feature, I used rails associations to find the current user's followees photos.

 ```ruby
   has_many :followings,